benjaminws/knife-reporter/README.md

 # Knife::Reporter

-A knife plugin for generating reports in various formats and gathering information from the Chef API via knife.
+A knife plugin for gathering and reporting data about nodes, and the chef environment, in various formats.

 ## Installation